EE-modders/SST-tool/README.md

-# SST-tool
-Library and tools for working with Empire Earth SST texture files
+# Empire Earth tools for the SST image format